Things to do in New Orleans with Teens- or Anyone!

 Exploring the French Quarter

 Although the French Quarter is small, only 78 square blocks, it is the heart of what you imagine when you think of New Orleans.
 It is the oldest section of town, started in 1718.
-In spite of the name, most of the current buildings aren’t French but rather Spanish in style.
-Some unique features include two-stories buildings with balconies or galleries.
+Despite the name, most current buildings aren’t French but rather Spanish in style.
+Some unique features include two-story buildings with balconies or galleries.
 They are generally brick and stucco, protecting them from fires that had ravaged the area in its early history.
 They have courtyards, or inner patios, where families would congregate to keep cool.
 The area is easy to navigate, as the streets are laid out in a grid.

 Should I visit Bourbon Street with my teen?